aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/apply-uv-coordinates-to-3d-objects/_index.md

 import java.util.Arrays;
 ```

-Now that we have our packages in place, let's move on to setting up UV coordinates on a 3D object.
+Now that the imports are ready, let’s move on to creating the UV data for a simple cube.

 ## Setup UV Coordinates on a 3D Object

-In this section, we'll guide you through the process of setting up UV coordinates on a cube using Aspose.3D.
+Below we’ll walk through the exact steps to generate UV coordinates and bind them to a mesh.

 ### Step 2: Create UVs and Indices